 EGYPT WORDS: In pairs / groups, brainstorm as many words as you can that you associate with Egypt.
-After you have finished, visit other partners or groups.
-Write down any new words your partner has.
-Explain the meanings of your words if the other students don't know them.
-Back with your original partner / group, put the words into lists (perhaps three to five) - you must choose the title of the lists.
+After you have finished, visit other partners or groups to exchange words.
+Explain the meanings if the other students don't know them.
+Back with your original partner / group, put the words into lists - you must choose the category titles.
 Use these lists to make mini-presentations on Egypt to another group or the whole class.

-I AM KING / QUEEN TUT: Imagine you are an ancient Egyptian king or queen.
-Talk to a partner (also an ancient Egyptian king / queen) - about your daily lives in Egypt.
+I AM KING / QUEEN TUT: Imagine you are an ancient Egyptian ruler.
+Talk to your partner or group - also (an) ancient Egyptian ruler(s) - about your daily lives in Egypt.
 Some of the following words might be useful:

-breakfast / clothes / today's duties / my rivals / sport / hobby / new laws / pets / other countries / love / dinner / bed ...
+breakfast / clothes / today's duties / my rivals / sport / hobby / law making / pets / diplomacy / my subjects / love / new statues / dinner / bed ...